Raffle Social Responsibility Policy

 - When the tickets are drawn, 8 extra tickets are also drawn in case we cannot contact the winners.

-- The following processes are in place to ensure the lottery is operated fairly:
+- The following processes are in place to ensure the raffle is operated fairly:

-- All ticket sales are processed by Mosaic and all ticket stubs are sent to them for the draw directly by supporters via a BRE, or if they are directed to Sense, our Supporter Services team will send them to Mosaic securely.
+- All ticket sales are processed by Ha’Penny Press Ltd and all ticket stubs are sent to them for the draw directly by supporters via a BRE, or if they are directed to Sense, our Supporter Services team will send them to Ha’Penny Press Ltd securely.

-- Mosaic makes the draw on behalf of Sense.
+- Ha’Penny Press Ltd makes the draw on behalf of Sense.

 - It is possible to check winning ticket numbers against the ticket numbers allocated originally to the winning supporters to detect any discrepancies.